-Leave policy is a significant determinant when an employee signs up for a job.
-Leave policy in an organization can tell a lot about how well his/her work life balance will be.
-Companies these days have grueling schedules, more so since the pandemic.
+Collections 🗒️Leave policy is a significant determinant when an employee signs up for a job.
+Leave policy in an organization can tell a lot about how well his/her work-life balance will be.
+Companies these days have gruelling schedules, more so since the pandemic.
 Working consecutively for more than 12 hours five to six days a week is hectic enough and employees seek reimbursement of their clocked time through weekends and offs.

 Leaves are the means to retain the spent energy at work so as to be more productive and efficient at work.
 There are several types of leaves in a leave policy of a company that helps an employee take some time off.
 Notably, not all companies have the same leave policy.

-Sick leave is the time off given by a company to take care of themselves during an illness.
-Employees must have sick leave to make sure employees take the days off to recover without having to think about the loss of pay.
+Sick leave is a leave policy of the company where the time off is given by a company to take care of themselves during an illness.
+Companies must have sick leave to make sure employees take the days off to recover without having to think about the loss of pay.

 Companies are advised to provide at least 15 days of sick leaves in a year.
 Sick leaves can be carried forward to the following year and should be extended in case the employee has been sick for a longer period or has a severe illness.

-Casual leaves are called upon when the employee needs some time off with themselves, family events, vacations or simply just to relax.
-Time constraints and working in shifts make employees miss out on life that is happening outside their cubicle.
+Casual leaves are called upon when the employee needs some time off with themselves, during family events, vacations or simply just to relax.
+Time constraints and working in shifts make employees miss out on the life that is happening outside their cubicles.
 Rejuvenation is important for employees on all levels and allows them to bounce back with better productivity.

 Currently, companies that are outsourcing employees do not allow religious leaves as the parent companies do not associate with Indian festivities.
 It is necessary, especially in a country like India to provide religious holidays so that the people can experience their cultural activities and reconnect with families.

-Postnatal care is the utmost important when there is a newborn in the house.
-So the presence of the father proves to be a huge help around the household.
+Postnatal care is of the utmost importance when there is a newborn in the house.
+So the presence of the father proves to be a huge help in the household.
 Paternity leave is for fathers of a newborn and to help their partners get enough rest and support.

 No time is said to be enough when you're trying to get over the death of a loved one.
 Bereavement leaves are leaves taken when an employee is suffering from a loss of life.